Keran88/Risk_estimator/README.md

 ---

 # Overview

-UAV navigation systems rely heavily on **Global Navigation Satellite Systems (GNSS)** such as GPS.
-These signals are vulnerable to **spoofing attacks**, where a malicious transmitter broadcasts counterfeit navigation signals that can mislead the UAV about its true location.

 To study and evaluate spoofing detection techniques, this script performs the following tasks:

 1. Load UAV flight logs from CSV files